How Can Nonprofits Fight for Local Issues?

 - Confer benefits far beyond that of any one direct service program

-- Make a Difference for your Cause in Three Hours a Week - Lobbying, advocacy and playing an active role in the public policy process are not just for experts!
+- Make a Difference with Everyday Advocacy - Lobbying, advocacy and playing an active role in the public policy process are not just for experts!
 Your organization can raise public awareness of your cause, build relationships with government and help shape laws and policies that affect its mission by dedicating at least one staff person or volunteer to spend just three hours per week doing public policy work.
 The following are activities a member of your team can do to make a difference.

 - Finding & Using Data - Effectively using research can help you convey your position to legislators, the public, your board, funders, and members.
 Credible data can complement personal stories and anecdotes about your cause, thereby making your point more convincing.
 Gathering research and pulling out the important points that support your position, as well as points that negate the argument of those who oppose your position, will help you to gain supporters for your cause.

 - Know the Legislative Process and Players: 1) A bill is introduced in at least one chamber of the legislature.
 2) It is then assigned to the committee(s) that oversees the issue addressed by the bill.
 3) Sometimes, a committee refers a bill to a subcommittee for deeper consideration.

 - Working in a Coalition - Often, one of the most powerful ways for nonprofits to engage in the public policy process is by working in coaltion with other nonprofits.
 Effective coalitions can amplify nonprofit voices to legislators and the public, as well as allow coalition members to share the cost of their advocacy efforts.

 - Personal Visits - Legislators want to hear from you.
 The first time you meet your legislator face to face, you may be nervous.
 Keep in mind, however, that Legislators and their staff people repeatedly say that the information nonprofits provide is important to their decisions, so don't feel that you are entering the legislator's office as a supplicant.